Capitalization Rate: Calculator, Formula & What It Is

 - Condominium and townhome rental properties

-- Five-plus-unit apartment buildings
+- 5-unit or more apartment buildings

-- CRE investment properties
+- Commercial real estate investment properties

-Who Should Not Use a Cap Rate
+When to Not Use a Cap Rate

-- Vacation homes and short-term rental properties: Cap rate considers annual income, so properties that only generate rental income for several months throughout the year will not give you a reliable figure for the purposes of evaluating an investment property’s potential rate of return.
+- Vacation homes and short-term rental properties: Cap rate considers annual NOI, so properties that only generate rental income for several months throughout the year will not give you a reliable figure for the purposes of evaluating an investment property’s potential rate of return.

 - Fix-and-flip investments: Fix-and-flip homes are typically short-term investments that are purchased and resold within six months.
 These properties are also unlikely to generate rental income and are, therefore, not good properties to evaluate with cap rate.

-Other Methods to Evaluate an Investment Property
+Alternatives to Valuing an Investment Property

 - The 50% rule: To factor in expenses involved with a rental property, this rule states that you should expect your expenses to be half that of your income.
 You can then use this figure in estimating things like cash flow and net profit.